Coming Soon.

 They immediately shared this with other scientists, kicking off a chain of events that ultimately led to Albert Einstein sending a warning to President Roosevelt of the USA, who later announced the Manhattan Project.

 You should definitely read more about this exciting story, but one thing you should notice is the extent to which science and technology relies on inter-disciplinary knowledge-sharing and good discussion around new research.
-The more diverse people read research papers and share ideas, the faster the world will progress.

 Notable Endorsements